columbia/egalito-artefact/README-usrbin.txt

 ...
 SUCCESSES : 19/25 (76.00%)

-(In this case, Egalito is transforming 100% correctly.
-Some binaries just don't run properly with --help, before or after transformation.)
+The first number is how many successes we can expect (some binaries just don't run properly with --help).
+The second number is how many successes observed after Egalito transforms the executables.
+If the numbers match, Egalito is transforming 100% correctly.